burnedpopcorn/UnderAnalyzer-Decompiler/README.md

 # Main Features and Changes

 Features Include:
+- A build that has UTMT's convenient UI, but with the benefits of the more accurate UnderAnalyzer Decompiler
-- Decompiling Scripts are now Included, so turn any GMS1 or 2 Game back into a GMS Project
+- Decompiling Scripts are Included, so turn any GMS1 or 2 Game back into a GMS Project
 - New Tab solely for Decompiling Scripts
 - "Create Enum Declarations" Settings is now DISABLED by default, as that WILL fuck up a Decompilation
+- Frequent Decompiler Updates to the Latest UA Version (as Github Artifacts rarely makes updated builds of colinatior27's latest commits)
+- Smaller file and project size, since unused libraries have been removed
+- Game Info is also available on the Big Info Box when a Game has been Loaded, but no asset is being looked at

 Changes:
-- Removed ability to run a Temp Game, as that doesn't work with UA, and patching games isn't the point of this Fork
+- Removed all Temp Game and Save Features, as that doesn't work with UA, and patching games isn't the point of this Fork
-- Changed GUI text to reflect the fact that this is a Decompiler, not a game patcher
+- Changed GUI to reflect the fact that this is a Decompiler, not a game patcher

 # Included Scripts